-All invoices, old cheque books, bank statements, salary information and other financial documents relating to each year will be stored process.
+All invoices, old cheque books, bank statements, salary information and other financial documents relating to each year will be stored in the church office, most recent papers being held by the Treasurer for comparative purposes.
 After seven years they may be destroyed - so, for example, papers for the year ended 31 December 2010 may be destroyed after 1 January 2018.